-Year Ending March 2018 – Accounts and AGM
+Year Ending March 2020 – Accounts and EGM

-All of the documentation relating to the financial year ending March 2018, including the minutes of the AGM, has been published – it can be viewed here.
+All of the documentation relating to the financial year ending March 2020, including the minutes of the EGM, has been published – it can be viewed here.

 Otmoor is one of our country’s great treasures.
 A unique habitat of rare wetland and grazing floodplain in landlocked Oxfordshire, home to 1,000 acres of nature reserves and Sites of Special Scientific Interest, uncrossed by any road since Roman times.
 Thousands of visitors enjoy its special feeling of remoteness, sharing this ancient fen with over sixty rare and protected species.